annutt2031/Business_Process_Modeling/README.md

 ### 3. BPMN Diagram <div id="33"></div>

 Various graphical notations are often used to visualize business processes.
-In the current project, we will consider one of them - [BPMN](https://ru.wikipedia.org/wiki/BPMN) (Business Process Model and Notation).
+In the current project, we will consider one of them — [BPMN](https://ru.wikipedia.org/wiki/BPMN) (Business Process Model and Notation).

 BPMN is:

-- An intuitive (and therefore common) method for modeling business processes;
+- An intuitive (and therefore common) way to model business processes;
-- business process modeling language.
+- A language for modeling business processes.

-The following types of diagrams exist in BPMN:
+There are the following types of diagrams in BPMN:

-1. The process diagram describes the sequence of tasks and events, the conditions of execution, and the logic of the business process;
+1. The process diagram describes the sequence of tasks and events, the execution conditions, and the logic of the business process.
 2. Diagrams describing the data exchange:
    1. The Collaboration diagram describes the message flows;
    2. Simplified interaction models: